ICSC-Spoke3/Cosmica-dev/README.md

 ![plot3](test_plots/Figure_AMS-02_PRL2015_Proton.png))

 ## COSMICA 1D model
-Here there are the codes and building scripts of the COSMICA 1D model of Cosmic Rays (CR) propagation in the heliosphere.
+The Cosmica-1D directory contains the source code and building scripts for the COSMICA 1D model of CRs propagation in the heliosphere.
 These are the simplified version of the COSMICA code, which is 2D in modelling and 3D in propagation.
 The main algorithm is maintained, but the propagation and implementation is reduced to its essential 1D components.
 This version of the model can be taken as toy model to understand the algorithm and perform some test or start to develop a different physical propagation model.